The Met Office and the IPCC

 The IPCC was formed in 1988 by two bodies: the United Nations Environmental Programme and the World Meteorological Organization.
 Thousands of scientists from across the world voluntarily contribute to its assessment reports, which are published every six years or so.

-The IPCC is publishing its Sixth Assessment Report (AR6) in stages between August 2021 and September 2022.
-It is the latest set of reports to assess scientific knowledge on climate change including our past, present and future climate, its impact and future risks, and options for adaptation and mitigation.
+The IPCC published its Sixth Assessment Report (AR6) in stages between August 2021 and March 2023.
+Together these reports assess scientific knowledge on past, present and future climate change, its impact and future risks, and options for adaptation and mitigation.
 The reports provide scientific evidence for policymakers all over the world to use in decisions about how to tackle climate change.

 How is the Met Office involved?